dribnet/purvs/README.md

 17/03
 Today i figure out how to import images into my clock code.
 I then coded these images so that they could be used as clock hands.
 This code used the function of translate, rotate, map, push, pop, imageMode, image.
 I sued a map to code the clock hand but it needs touching up.
 I also hand to change the sizes of the clock hands multiple times in order for them to line up with the circles.

+22/03
+I'm now trying to figure out how i can make the paint trail follow the can hands.
+I've got the colour sorted and the thickness.
+The only thing I can't  seem to crack is how to get the trail to start and end at the hour of twelve